 - (27) Furlough of any length. - (28) The test results and/or the scores of any/all Annual Proficiency Review (APR) assessments, including Practical Skills Evaluation (PSE) assessments.
-However, if the affected employee demonstrates that the assessment is flawed, the issue may be grieved. - (29) Work assignments. - (30) AFGE's decision not to invoke expedited arbitration or external neutral third party review. - (31) All issues listed in Section III.B.8 of the Determination as applied to BUEs and AFGE. - (32) The NRC's authority to administer the UDRS, including the administration of the third party review process. - (33) The NRC's dismissal of a grievance, in whole or in part, or the NRC's decision not to advance a grievance, in whole or in part, through the UDRS. - (34) The NRC's joining or consolidation of grievances. - (35) The NRC's decision to deny a reconsideration request made under Appendix B of this handbook. - (36) The NRC's decision not to grant a request to extend a timeline(s) contained in this handbook. - (37) The NRC's decision that a grievance raises allegations that are national in scope or local in scope as defined in Appendices H and I, respectively, of this handbook. - B. Procedural Exclusions.
-The NRC will dismiss grievances, in whole or in part, that do not meet the procedural requirements of the UDRS, including but not limited to failing to: - (1) Comply with the filing requirements set forth in Section B of this handbook, including but not limited to failure to timely file a grievance or provide the required information. - (2) Provide a sufficient description of the grievance as set forth in Section B(4) of this handbook, if the Grievant and/or his/her personal representative fails to articulate the reasons for the grievance, or if all of the required information on TSA Form 1115-1 is not provided. - (3) Pursue the grievance (including but not limited to failure to respond to an NRC request for information). - (4) Exhaust the internal process before seeking third party review.
+However, if the affected employee demonstrates that the assessment is flawed, the issue may be grieved. - (29) Work assignments. - (30) AFGE's decision not to invoke expedited arbitration or external neutral third party review. - (31) The NRC's authority to administer the UDRS, including the administration of the third party review process. - (32) The NRC's decision to deny a reconsideration request made under Appendix B of this handbook. - (33) The NRC's decision not to grant a request to extend a timeline(s) contained in this handbook. - (34) The NRC's decision that a grievance raises allegations that are national in scope or local in scope as defined in Appendices H and I, respectively, of this handbook. - B. Procedural Exclusions.
+The NRC will dismiss grievances, in whole or in part, that do not meet the procedural requirements of the UDRS, including but not limited to failing to: - (1) Comply with the filing requirements set forth in Section B of this handbook, including but not limited to failure to timely file a grievance or provide the minimum required information. - (2) Provide a sufficient description of the grievance as set forth in Section B(4) of this handbook, if the Grievant and/or his/her personal representative fails to articulate the reasons for the grievance, or if the minimum required information on TSA Form 1115-1 is not provided.